playcanvas/engine/examples/README.md

 ## Creating an example

 The available examples are written as classes in TypeScript under the paths `./src/examples/\<categoryName\>/\<exampleName>.tsx.
-To create a new example you can copy any of the existing examples as a template and update it's path.
+To create a new example you can copy any of the existing examples as a template and update its path.

 Each example extends the `Example` parent class and can implement three methods to define it's functionality: